pastagang/pastagang/paper/readme.md

 <br>

-WHen you only see cursors jumping on the it can seem like they know exactly what they are doing.
+When you only see cursors jumping on the screen it can seem like they know exactly what they are doing.
 It takes courage to jump in and change a number.
 Learning that this is ok, and actually encouraged, is a process.
 But because you see it happen, it makes doing it a bit easier every time.

-The natural high and lows of activity in the shared room create opportunity for people, to be inspired by others jamming, as well as try out their feet, when no one else (or less cursors) are around.
-The transition from "real performance" and just goofying around for oneself gets blurry, and before you know it, you lost an hour to a jam with a bunch of people.
+The natural highs and lows of activity in the shared room create opportunity for people, to be inspired by others jamming, as well as try out their feet, when no one else (or less cursors) are around.
+The transition from "real performance" and just goofying around for oneself gets blurry, and before you know it, you lose an hour to a jam with a bunch of people.

 ## Audience